INTRODUCING AMINO ACIDS

 Amino acids are exactly what they say they are!
 They are compounds containing an amino group, -NH2, and a carboxylic acid group, -COOH.

 The biologically important amino acids have the amino group attached to the carbon atom next door to the -COOH group.
 They are known as 2-amino acids.
 They are also known (slightly confusingly) as alpha-amino acids.
-These are the ones we will concentrated on.
+These are the ones we will concentrate on.

 The two simplest of these amino acids are 2-aminoethanoic acid and 2-aminopropanoic acid.